enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/operations.rst

 In both cases, it is strictly equivalent to stopping and then starting again manually (including the two-minutes timeout).

+Pausing and resuming
+***********************

+An engine in pause runs normally but does not take new job instances anymore.
+Job instances already running at the time of pause go on normally.

+Pausing and resuming methods are available at two levels:

+* per node (pause all queues for an engine)
+* per binding (pause only one queue for an engine)

+These methods are available through JMX and though the database (in which case modifications are only applied after at most parameter internalPollingPeriodMs).
+The database method is also exposed by the admin GUI.

 Backup
 ************